maxbiostat/maxbiostat/README.md

 - 📫 Preferred mode of communication is via [email](mailto:lmax.fgv@gmail.com).

-- ⚡ Fun fact: Other than babbling about science, I like football (watching and playing), opera (watching and annoying others) and judo (watching and practising), in this particular order.
-Oh, and I’m also a dad and a husband.
+- ⚡ Fun fact: Other than babbling about science, I like football ⚽ (watching and playing), opera 🎼 (watching and annoying others) and judo 🥋 (watching and practising), in this particular order.
+Oh, and I’m also a dad and a husband 👶 👩‍❤️‍👨.